Native American Facts For Kids was written for young people learning about the Hidatsa Indian

 which is a beautifully illustrated book about a 19th-century visit to a Mandan-Hidatsa village.

-If you want to know more about Hidatsa culture and history, one good book for kids is
+If you want to know more about Hidatsa culture and history, one good book for older kids is

 You can also browse through our Native American book list.